CanDIG/CanDIGv2/docs/authz-permissions.md

 document notes the details of the structure of the JWTs and other related information.

-- TODO: Vault: Name the auth mount backend better than "jwt".
 - TODO: Ask Ksenia for the final CanDIG model

 ## JWT at a glance - the end goal?